Politics and Conflict

 The geographical location of Umm Qais on a natural border (confluence of Yarmouk and Jordan river valleys) has put the site on the front line of politics and conflict for millennia.

 After the World War of 1914 - 1918 and the collapse of the Ottoman empire, the western powers of France and the British Empire sought to divide up the former Ottoman occupied areas without regard to those living there.
-Umm Qais was the location where many leaders from Bilad al-sham (the wider Arab territories) met to discuss these issues signing a treaty with the British representative in Trans-Jordan in 1920 a document that played a significant part in the formation of the Hashemite Kingdom of Jordan.
+Due to Umm Qais’s political importance it was the location where many leaders from across Bilad al-sham (the Arab territories including Syria, Jordan, Lebanon, Palestine and Saudi Arabia) met to discuss these issues.
+They agreed and signed a treaty with the British representative in Trans-Jordan in 1920, a document that played a significant part in the formation of the Hashemite Kingdom of Jordan.

 Interview with Talib al-Rousan: 1920 Treaty and foundation of Jordan